LiberPH/how_to_make_and_use_a_cookiecutter_template/README.md

 ## Making a template

 The template provided here is quite sturdy.
 You can make simpler ones considering:
+* All the words in brackets that follow **cookiecutter.** can be modified and changed for names that you choose once you create your backbone directories from the template.
 * **mkdir {{cookiecutter.name}}**: creates a new directory which you can name as you want once you run cookiecutter
 * **touch {{cookiecutter.name}}.txt**: creates a file which you can name as you want once you run cookiecutter.
 The file can have any extension that you prefer and may have some default contets as in http://cookiecutter.readthedocs.io/en/latest/first_steps.html which can also contain brackets to customize packages o words with cookiecutter.